bepronetwork/grants-program/applications/application-uconetwork.md

 Please provide the following:

-* If the name of your project is not descriptive, a tag line (one sentence summary).
+* UCO Network (used cooking oil network).
-* A brief description of your project.
+* A Blockchain for Advanced BioFuels.
 * An indication of how your project relates to / integrates into Bepro Network / Bepro-js
-* An indication of why your team is interested in creating this project.
+* We are interested in creating a ecosystem that awards who is enviromental friend trough waste to wealth and all the stakeholder´s.

 ### Project Details